-I have had some specialist experience in working with clients with an HIV diagnosis as a Buddy in the 1990s, and now continue to work with HIV positive clients as a counsellor.
-I have a special interest in working with long-term survivors of HIV, and am an advocate against HIV-related stigma.
+- I have past experience working with clients with an HIV diagnosis as a Buddy in London in the 1990s, and have worked with HIV positive clients as an independent counsellor at a local HIV charity between 2016-2019.

 Photos & videos